cancui0403/tggl/README.md

 ### Hierarchical Sparsity

-This overlapping group structure imposes **hierarchical sparsity**.
+This overlapping group structure imposes hierarchical sparsity.
 If the coefficient group for a parent node is shrunk to zero, the coefficients for all its descendant nodes are automatically forced to zero.
 This allows the model to select features that are effective at different granularities.
 For example, selecting a variant that affects all tasks (global signal) versus one that affects only a specific subgroup of tasks (local signal).

 ## Installation